 There are several sample PMP questions resources on web.
-Be careful about PMP questions you will see whether they are up to date based on latest PMBOK changes.
+Be careful about PMP questions you will see whether they are up to date based on latest Project Management Body of Knowledge PMBOK Guide changes.
 Solving real-like PMP questions will build your confidence for PMP exam.
 Once you sit for the real PMP exam, you will feel like you had the same exam before.

 One of the best ways of seeing several real-like PMP questions is enrolling in a PMP exam simulator.
 PMP exam simulators include several sample PMP exams and different type of PMP questions you can see in your real PMP exam.

-When practicing with sample PMP questions, take notes for your wrong answers.
+When practicing with sample PMP questions or a practice exam, take notes for your wrong answers.
 If you are making too many mistakes for the questions coming from a particular knowledge area, revisit the regarding lectures.
 Write down notes for the wrong answers you made and go through them when going through your notes as well.

 PMP Preparation Step #7 – Go Through Your Notes

-During your PMP study, go through your notes frequently and make sure you will remember the old topics you already studied.
+When you are studying for the PMP exam, go through your notes frequently and make sure you will remember the old topics you already studied.
 The best way of doing this is spare one hour in every two weeks to go through your PMP preparation notes.